MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-overview.md

 ::: moniker range="sc-om-2019"

 This section of the Deployment Guide provides information about how to upgrade to System Center 2019 from an older supported version.
-You can upgrade to Operations Manager 2019 from Operations Manager versions 2016, 1801 or 1807.
+You can upgrade to Operations Manager 2019 from Operations Manager versions 2016.

-It's assumed in this guide that you're performing an upgrade from System Center 2016, 1801, or 1807.
+It's assumed in this guide that you're performing an upgrade from System Center 2016.
 For information about installing Operations Manager on a computer where no previous version of Operations Manager exists, see [Deploying System Center Operations Manager](deploy-overview.md).

 ::: moniker-end